SPOC-group/uncertainty-research/README.md

 # Work on ensembling

 * The folder `ensembling` contains : codes and reports regarding ensembling in the context of random feature models, see Chapter 6 of Lucas Clarte's manuscript in `clarte_phd.pdf`.
 The files `ensembling_files.zip` and `ensembling_output.pdf` contains the notes on this model.
+The sub-folder `random-features` contains experiments on ensembling random features.

 # Work on mean-variance estimators

 * Unpublished work on mean-variance estimators : [Github repo](https://github.com/AdamAved/SpecializationSPOC2025).
 The folder `mean-variance` contains Adam's report on this model.

-**Todo list**
+# Misc

-* Compress and store Latex files for ensembling
+* The folder `double-descent` contains numerical experiments to observe a double descent phenomenon in the calibration curve on real datasets.